manuel-uberti/manuel-uberti.github.io/_posts/2016-05-30-swiperrecenter.md

 ---
 layout:     post
-title:      Recenter the buffer when leaving Swiper
+title:      Recentre the buffer when leaving Swiper
 date:       2016-05-30
 summary:    How `swiper-action-recenter` helps keep the screen centred.
 categories: emacs